Ian Pike noon, Dec. 8

-By 2012, Savage had “fine-tuned” the band. “[Guitarist] Kenny Kim left the band before I went to Brazil.
+Savage had “fine-tuned” the band. “[Guitarist] Kenny Kim left the band before I went to Brazil.
 But when I got back, I had to make the much tougher decision of replacing the lead singer.”
 Jubilee Olivas was a well-liked, frenetic frontman who climbed up into the rafters at Winstons and helped nudge the Red Nots on to victory at a 2011 battle of tribute bands in Ocean Beach.

-In October 2011, “I found someone new in L.A.,” says Savage.
+“I found someone new in L.A.,” says Savage.
 “We talked.”
 The singer, Remy Fischer, comes from a musical culture other than tribute, but Savage liked what he heard.
 “It worked out better than I expected.”

 Sacramento guitarist Sean Benham played with the Red Nots from January to May 2012, indirectly causing his own termination.
 Says Savage, “I never would have met Marc Aliana [guitarist in a popular Barcelona based Chili Peppers tribute band called the Californicators] if Sean hadn’t missed his flight when we bought him to San Diego from Sacramento to begin touring with us last October.”